JuanBindez/pytubefix/docs/user/quickstart.rst

 Quickstart
 ==========

-This guide will walk you through the basic usage of pytubefix.
+This guide will walk you through the basic usage of pytube.

 Let's get started with some examples.

 Downloading a Video
 -------------------

-Downloading a video from YouTube with pytubefix is incredibly easy.
+Downloading a video from YouTube with pytube is incredibly easy.

 Begin by importing the YouTube class::

-    >>> from pytubefix import YouTube
+    >>> from pytube import YouTube

 Now, let's try to download a video.
 For this example, let's take something like the YouTube Rewind video for 2019::

     >>> yt = YouTube('http://youtube.com/watch?v=2lAe1cqCOXo')

-Now, we have a :class:`YouTube <pytubefix.YouTube>` object called ``yt``.
+Now, we have a :class:`YouTube <pytube.YouTube>` object called ``yt``.

-The pytubefix API makes all information intuitive to access.
+The pytube API makes all information intuitive to access.
 For example, this is how you would get the video's title::

     >>> yt.title